kreuzhofer/azurearmvmcloningwithazurefunctions/README.md

 ###### Create an Azure Function
 Create an Azure Function.
 To do so, log into https://portal.azure.com, click on "New" in the left hand side column, then type in "Function App".
 Select "Function App" published by Microsoft, then click "Create".

+Select PowerShell in the language drop down menu.
+Then select "Queue trigger" as a trigger.
+Make sure to use the same storage account as the WebApp.

 ###### Create the template VM that you want to clone later
 Create an Azure Virtual Machine.
 To do so, log into https://portal.azure.com, click on "New" in the left hand side column, then select "Compute".
 Select the OS of your choice, and enter the requested information.
 Create the Virtual Machine.

+Access the VM by your method of choice.
+Set it up, install software of your choice.

+Caution: keep in mind that all changes made to the default state of the VM will be reflected in every cloned Virtual Machine.
+This includes saved passwords.

+When you're done, stop the VM through the [Azure Portal](https://portal.azure.com).
+If the VM is still running, you won't be able to clone it.

 #### Installation
 Open the .sln file included in this repository.